ios-xr/Solenoid/README.md

 To run integration testing, run the following command from the Solenoid/ directory. **CAUTION This will make changes to your router's RIB table!
 Do not run this code in a production environment!**

-For these tests to run, you must provide a properly formatted solenoid.config file, as described in step 3.
+For these tests to run, you must provide a properly formatted solenoid.config file, as described in step 3, and ensure that no other instance of Solenoid is currently running.

 ```
 python -m unittest discover solenoid.tests.integration